clp-research/slurk-bots/image_click_bot/README.md

 ### Instructions
 1. Open Terminal and start slurk server
 2. Open another Terminal and run `image_serve/app.py`.
-Note that you should put the images under `/image_serve` folder
+Note that you should put the images under `/image_serve` folder (with .jpg, .png or .tga format).
+The sequence in which the image is served is random, as it is accessed through a dictionary
 3. Create a room using `static/layouts/test_room.json` as layout and an image click task
 4. Create a token for image click bot and run `image_click_bot.py`
 5. Create user tokens for the task